SoftwareAG/sagdevops-templates/templates/sag-spm-boot-winrm/README.md

-# Bootstrapping SPM on remote Windows machines
+# Bootstrapping Platform Manager on remote Windows machines

+This template allow to install Platform Manager (SPM) on remote Windows hosts using native Windows remoting protocol, eliminating the requirement to have SSH access.

 ## Requirements

+### Supported Software AG releases

+* Command Central 10.2 or later
+* Platform Manager 9.12 or later

 ### System requirements for the target Windows machines